How can I get rid of my acne?

 - The combined contraceptive pill

 Benzoyl peroxide both treats spots but also prevents new spots forming.
-It works by attacking any bacteria that might be living on you skin or inside your spots.
+It works by attacking any bacteria that might be living on your skin or inside your spots.
 It also removes dead skin from clogged pores, preventing any further blockages.

 Benzoyl peroxide is usually available in a gel or cream.
 You can request benzoyl peroxide (Acnecide) from Online Doctor.

-Topical retinoids are usually available in a gel or cream you apply to the area affected by acne.
 Adapalene is a topical retinoid you can request from Online Doctor.

 Topical antibiotics kill the bacteria on the skin that can lead to an infection in clogged hair follicles.
 They usually come in a gel or lotion.

 Azelaic acid is a treatment used for people who have sensitive skin.
 It works to get rid of dead skin and kill bacteria.
 It usually comes in a gel or cream.
+This is particularly useful for people who have sensitive skin as it tends to be less irritating than benzoyl peroxide or adapalene.
+It's also worth a try if your acne leaves you with darker blemishes, also known PIH: post inflammatory hyperpigmentation.

 You can request azelaic acid from Online Doctor.

-Some people might be prescribed antibiotic tablets alongside a topical cream or gel to treat severe acne.
+Some people might be prescribed antibiotic tablets alongside a cream or gel to treat severe acne.
 This can help kill the bacteria that lives in the clogged pores.

 You can request a combination of doxycycline or lymecycline with a topical treatment to treat acne from Online Doctor.